-The Omron C20K, C28K, C40K and C60K shoebox programmable logic controllers have been discontinued since March of 2002.
-These ‘K’ series PLCs were a popular controller and have been in installations for over 25 years.
-We will take a look at this PLC and review some troubleshooting techniques.
+The Omron C20K, C28K, C40K, and C60K shoebox programmable logic controllers have been discontinued since March of 2002.
+These Omron ‘K’ series PLCs were popular controllers and have been in installations for over 25 years.
+We will take a look at this Omron PLC and review some troubleshooting techniques.
 Planning for the eventual fatal failure of the CPU will also be discussed.
-Continue Reading!

 Timers and counters are used in the majority of PLC programs.
 We will not look at how timers and counters can be programmed in the Horner XL4 OCS all-in-one controller.
 Continue Reading!